yuanzhongshang/sdSuSiE/docs/documentation/03_A_Quick_Guide.md

 The main results we are interested in include:
 - PIP: A vector where each element represents the PIP of a SNP having a non-zero effect.
 - PIP_config: A matrix where each column corresponds to the PIP of a causal configuration.
 The columns represent the PIP of a SNP having a common effect, a sex-dimorphic effect, or both.
 - alpha: A list of length L, where each element is a matrix (p by the number of causal configurations) of PIPs.
-Each column represents the PIP for a specific scenario.
+Each column represents the PIP for a causal configuration.
 - KL: A vector containing the single-effect Kullback–Leibler (KL) divergences.
 - sigma2: A numeric vector of estimated residual variance.
 - V: A list of length L, where each element is a 2 by 2 matrix representing the prior variance estimate.
-- ELBO: A vector storing the evidence lower bound achieved at each iteration of the model-fitting algorithm, which aims to maximize the ELBO.
+- ELBO: A vector storing the evidence lower bound (ELBO) achieved at each iteration of the model-fitting algorithm, which aims to maximize the ELBO.
 - Credible_Set: The estimated credible sets for fine-mapping.
-- posterior_mean: A matrix where the first column contains the posterior mean for \beta_c (common effects) and the second column contains the posterior mean for \eqn{\beta_d} (sex-dimorphic effects).
+- posterior_mean: A matrix where the first column contains the posterior mean for $\beta_c$ (common effects) and the second column contains the posterior mean for \eqn{\beta_d} (sex-dimorphic effects).
 - posterior_variance: A matrix with the first column being the variance for \eqn{\beta_c}, the second column being the variance for \eqn{\beta_d}, and the third column being the covariance between \eqn{\beta_c} and \eqn{\beta_d}.

 The result can be visualized with the sex-stratified GWASs, univariate sex-dimorphic analysis and sdSuSiE results in Locuszoom plots.